FChris/godo/README.md

 # Contributing

 I would love to hear your feedback and input.
-Check out the [contributing guidelines](https://github.com/FChris/godo/edit/master/CONTRIBUTING.md) for ways to and contribute.
+Check out the [contributing guidelines](https://github.com/FChris/godo/edit/master/CONTRIBUTING.md) for ways to contribute.

 # Further Work
 The tool will be expanded to provide edit, delete and re-date functionality and the code basis will have to be cleaned up.